artrugh/sitecore/ContentExperienceCommerce/3_experience.md

   Controlled and random experiments to improve the outcome of business goals (clicks, purchases, website metrics).
   It uses rules and predictable analytics to make smart decisions.

-4. Sitecore spend
+4. Sitecore Spend
   Communication from templates.
 Email marketing, forms, landing pages.

-5. Sitecore search
+5. Sitecore Search